Man jailed for pitch attack on Aston Villa's Grealish

 Paul Mitchell, a 27-year-old former pub employee, had pleaded guilty at Birmingham Magistrates' Court to charges of assault and encroachment.

-"The sentence must act as a punishment and a deterrent to others in order to send a message to the public and fans and players like Mr Grealish who should be protected at all times," said magistrate Alison Fisher.
+"The sentence must act as a punishment and a deterrent to others in order to send a message to the public and fans and players like Mr Grealish who should be protected at all times," the Birmingham Mail quoted magistrate Alison Fisher as saying.

 Mitchell was also banned for 10 years from attending any soccer match in Britain and ordered to pay 100 pounds compensation to Grealish as part of costs amounting to 350 pounds.